zubara/mneflow/README.md

 Tensorflow models for EEG-MEG with MNE python

 # Documentation
-Is coming, in a meanwhile check out the [example](https://github.com/zubara/mneflow/blob/master/examples/mneflow_example.ipynb) notebook
+Full documentation is coming, in a meanwhile check out the [example](https://github.com/zubara/mneflow/blob/master/examples/mneflow_example.ipynb) notebook

 # References
 When using the implemented models please cite: